-108 WORRIES (Deutschland 2014, Markus Wulf, Student Award).
+108 WORRIES (Germany 2014, Markus Wulf, Student Award).
 “Buddha doesn’t create any worries; therefore, we call him: Buddha.
 We, living beings keep creating worries; therefore, we are called: living beings.”
 Everyone has worries: the woman in the shop has depression; the man is anxious about his job; the schoolgirl is nervous before a test.
 The modern world is busy, hectic and full of worries.
 In contrast, there is Buddhism, which aims to give order to worries and overcome them.
 Incidentally, a monk also has worries.

-DEATH & THE MAIDEN (Israel, Deutschland 2014, Yael Lotem, Student Award).
+DEATH & THE MAIDEN (Germany, Israel 2014, Yael Lotem, Student Award).
 Shortly after the Second World War, over 1000 pictures were found in a cellar in the south of France.
 The pictures were painted by the young Jewish artist, Charlotte Salomon.
 Is it her life story?
 Part of it?
 Or not?
 The film sets off in search of Charlotte.
 On the one hand, it follows the narrative within the pictures and at the same time it investigates her actual story.

 WAS HEISST HIER ENDE?
 DER FILMKRITIKER MICHAEL ALTHEN – THEN IS IT THE END?
-THE FILM CRITIC MICHAEL ALTHEN (Deutschland 2015, Dominik Graf, DOK.special).
+THE FILM CRITIC MICHAEL ALTHEN (Germany 2015, Dominik Graf, DOK.special).
 “Happiness is something with wings.
 It comes and goes as it pleases.
 You can’t force it to stay.
 Even less so in the cinema.”
 Nobody knows this better than the film critic, Michael Althen, who died prematurely.
 He is the protagonist of Dominik Graf’s essay film about a passion for cinema.